Pasqual Calbó i Caldés

-Pasqual Calbó Caldés (24 October 1752 – 12 April 1817) was an 18th-century painter, finding in Menorca inspiration for his work, as the island had cultural diversity following a successful British invasion.
+Pasqual Calbó Caldés (24 October 1752 – 12 April 1817) was a Spanish painter, finding in Menorca inspiration for his work, as the island had cultural diversity following a successful British invasion.

 His affinity for Menorca led him to reduce his economic ambition, and his circumstances required he change his career as a painter, instead beginning work as a teacher of geometry, architecture and physics.

 Family and youth

 Pasqual was the youngest of the four children of the Calbó – Caldés family.
 His siblings Juan, Vicenta and Antonia were born in 1744, 1747 and 1749 respectively.
 Although the exact date of the wedding of his parents is unknown, it is known that his father was born in Aragón and worked in the maritime business, which was a career followed by his eldest son Juan, and his mother, Anna María Caldés Orfila, who was born in 1723 in Menorca.

-The Calbó family lived in 15 s’Arravaleta Street (presently number 27).
+The Calbó family lived in 15 s'Arravaleta Street (presently number 27).
 Despite their limited economic resources, the family allowed their son, apart from attending school, to frequently take drawing and painting lessons in an academy run by the Italian artist Giuseppe Chiesa in Mahón.
 Through this, Calbó began to paint early in life.
 He stood out among his peers, and Chiesa suggested his parents allow him to move to Italy to develop his artistic ability.